Strikeless/EegToSpss/README.md

+> [!NOTE]
+> This project is not being actively maintained, and has a lack of documentation.
+I cannot say how generic this is and whether or not it'll work for whatever data you're processing    .

 # EegToSpss
 A program to combine any amount of EEG files to one SPSS file.
 Supports CSV and Excel XLSX and XLSM formats.